GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 - [**storage.sync**][prop-sync]
   - If syncing is enabled, the data is synced to any Chrome browser that the user is logged into.
 If disabled, it behaves like `storage.local`.
   - When the browser is offline, Chrome stores the data locally and resumes syncing when it's back online.
-  - Quota limitation is 100 KB approx, 8 KB per item
+  - Quota limitation is 100 KB approx, 8 KB per item.
   - Consider using it to preserve user settings across synced browsers.

 {% Aside 'warning' %}

-Local and sync storage areas should not store confidential user data because they are not encrypted.
-We recommend using the `session` storage area, which is not saved on disk for sensitive data.
+Local and sync storage areas should not store confidential user data because they are not encrypted at rest.
+When working with sensitive data, consider using the `session` storage area to hold values in memory until the browser is shut down.

 {% endAside %}